 • Bachelor of Social Work (BSW) from the University of Regina with practicums in youth detox and stabilization and adult mental health counselling.

-• Intensive addictions treatment training:
+• Extensive addictions treatment training:

 • Professionals in Residence program with Hazelden Betty Ford in Rancho Mirage, California.